secretGeek/til/linux/lets_encrypt.md

 	sudo certbot --nginx -d example.com -d www.example.com

+Or for a subdomain:

+    sudo certbot --nginx -d blog.example.com

 To do a dry run (i.e. to see what would happen without making any changes) you can use the `dry-run` parameter like so:

 	sudo certbot --dry-run --nginx -d example.com -d www.example.com

+(Hmmm, Actually -- that returns:

+    --dry-run currently only works with the 'certonly' or 'renew' subcommands ('run')

+)

-If you have 3 different websites on the same server, example1, example2 and example3 then run the command 3 times, i.e.:
+If you have 3 different domains on the same server, example1, example2 and example3 then run the command 3 times, i.e.:

 	sudo certbot --nginx -d example1.com -d www.example1.com sudo certbot --nginx -d example2.com -d www.example2.com